 Lake Clark National Park is an amazing part of Alaska that is not even 200 air miles from Anchorage.
-It boasts some of the world’s best fishing, largest brown bears, and scenic wonders, mile after breathtaking mile.
+It boasts some of the world’s best fishing, largest brown bears, and scenic wonders, miles after breathtaking mile.
 Lake Clark is rugged, remote, and – since it’s not on the road system – is one of the least visited national parks in the country.

 After falling in love with the Lake Clark area, Preston and Stacie Cavner built a 10,000-square-foot haven on beautiful Dice Bay, across from Port Alsworth.
 From this prime location, they’ve spent more than 15 years hosting guests who desire a satisfying retreat from the hectic demands of a busy lifestyle, and a convenient base camp for exploring this truly amazing part of the world.

 On the shores of 50-mile long Lake Clark, Stonewood Lodge is the perfect high-end retreat for visitors who want an exclusive – and all-inclusive – getaway to wild Alaska, in the midst of prime bear viewing, trophy fishing and backcountry adventuring.